 Emperor Marcian presided over the session of 25 October 451, when the solemn proclamation of the decision of faith was made, and he delivered the closing address of the Synod.

 Pope Leo the Great of Rome (440-461) sent five delegates to the Fourth Ecumenical Council of Chalcedon: three bishops and two priests.
 There were also two African bishops, Aurelius and Rusticus, who were incidentally in Constantinople, refugees from Africa because of the Vandals’ naval attack.

-In conclusion, only as true God could Jesus Christ bring about the salvation of men, and only as true man, representing all mankind, could He willingly sacrifice Himself on the cross for the salvation of all men.
+In conclusion, only as a true God could Jesus Christ bring about the salvation of men, and only as a true man, representing all humanity, could He willingly sacrifice Himself on the cross for the redemption of all men.